mortonprod/fe-personal-site/README.md

 # Introduction

-A portfolio site for freelance web developer.
-Expanded from the single page :-).
-This frontend can be served from my repository portfolioNodeBackend
+A portfolio site for a software developer.
+Expanded from the single page hence the misnomer of a github name.
+This frontend can be served from my repository portfolioNodeBackend.

 # Build
 ```